Nicholas Allen KC

 Nicholas is a trained collaborative lawyer and has been instructed on a joint basis in several such cases.
 He is a member of the Collaborative Family Law Group West Midlands.

-Nicholas is Co-Chair of the Bar Council’s Services Appointments Panel and a member of the Bar Representation Committee.
+Nicholas was Co-Chair of the Bar Council’s Services Appointments Panel and a member of the Bar Representation Committee from 2021-2024.
 He is a former member of the Bar Standards Board’s Conduct Committee and Resolution’s Dispute Resolution Committee.

 Nicholas is a door tenant at St. Ives Chambers in Birmingham.